Skip to main content

 Yes, you are responsible for all expenditures from the awarded grant amount.

-For example, if your airfare is purchased in advance and you do not use it, you are fully liable for the expense and will be expected to reimburse the Humphreys Award account.
+For example, if your airfare is purchased in advance and you do not use it, you are fully liable for the expense and will be expected to reimburse the Humphreys Travel Grant program.
+The award will be revoked, charging your OSU Bursar account for the prepaid expenses which need to be reimbursed.

-• Are there special additional requirements associated with accepting Humphreys' Chair Support?
+• Are there special additional requirements associated with accepting the Humphreys Travel Grant?

 • Where should I direct questions I may have about the program expectations or my ideas for a proposal?